samagosti7/printables/README.md

     - "custom printed, custom t-shirt, custom sweatshirt, custom plate, custom mug, print-on-demand, custom image, custom clothing, custom phone case, custom wallet, custom kitchenware, custom design, design-your-own, user-created clothing, user-created-kitchenware, user-created phone case, user-created wallet, personalized gift ideas, personanlized clothing, personalized kitchenware, personalized phone case, personalized wallet, best personalized gifts, best personalized gift ideas, best custom gifts, best custom gift ideas"

 - I also was selective about using these keywords in the site.
 In keeping with good SEO habits, I included these keywords strategically in h, em, and strong elements throughout the html documents, making them better suited for the keyword algorithms.
 For example, the entry message in a giant h3 tab in index.html contains such keywords.

+- It is also worth noting that in the social media links at the bottom, rel=noopener was included to make it clear the evaluation algorithms should ignore those links when evaluating my site's quality.

 <a name="marketing"></a>